Voltaic arc, sometimes referred to as plasma, what is it?

 - Arcing is used in movie projectors.

-- Electrical Arcing devices have been used extensively for timed detonators (in controlled demolition).
+- Electrical Arcing devices have been used extensively for timed detonators (in a controlled demolition).

-- They are used to ingnite our gas in domestic hobs.
+- They are used to ignite our gas in domestic hobs.

 - Electrical arcing in being studied for Electrically powered spacecraft propulsion.

-- In Medicine electrical arcing has been in use since the early 1900 for electro coagualtion, destruction of tumors and more…
+- In Medicine electrical arcing has been in use since early 1900 for electrocoagulation, destruction of tumors and more…

 - In Aesthetics electrical arcing is used for tattoo removal, skin tightening, benign mole removal etc.